 Welcome to the web home of Jeff Cohen, author of funny mystery novels and books on parenting a child with an Autism-Spectrum Disorder.
 Here you’ll find information on all of Jeff’s books, some news about upcoming events, and hopefully a few surprises.
-You’ll be able to contact Jeff, there are links to social media and bookselling sites, and maybe even a fun music video or a word about comedy films and history.
+You’ll be able to contact Jeff, there are links to social media and bookselling sites, and maybe even a fun music video or a word about comedy and mystery.

 Want an autographed IT HAPPENED ONE KNIFE bookmark?
 Want if for FREE?
 No problem!
 Just send an email to jeff [at] jeffcohenbooks [dot] com and it’ll be on its way!
 (Make sure you include email and snail mail addresses!)

-VERY BIG NEWS: A new series from Jeff Cohen and E.J.
+A new series from Jeff Cohen and E.J.
 Copperman has begun!
 The Question of the Missing Head, the first book of (at least) three about Samuel Hoenig, a borderline genius with Asperger’s Syndrome who has set up a business answering questions–about anything–for a fee.
 When he and his new associate try to solve a burglary at a New Jersey cryogenics lab, they stumble onto a murder investigation.
 But Samuel won’t exercise his brilliant mind on the death… until someone asks him a question.

 Publisher’s Weekly said: “(D)elightful and charming… What works best… is that the book doesn’t shrink from depicting Samuel’s idiosyncrasies–they are simply part of who he is.”